Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Results

 \subsubsection{Intersectional Analysis}

-Next, we analyze the joint distribution of all attributes to study intersectional factors in the synthetically generated faces.

-We computed the joint distribution over age, gender and race of the faces generated by each model using the emotion-neutral prompt, depicted in Fig. \ref{fig:inter}.
-To improve interpretability and reduce sparsity in age-related statistics, we aggregated the age categories of 0–9, 10–19, and 20–39 into a single \emph{young} category, ages 40–59 into a \emph{middle-aged} category, and ages 60 and above into an \emph{old} category.
-The definitions of race and gender categories were unchanged.
+Next, we analyze the joint distribution of all attributes to study intersectional biases in the synthetically generated faces.
+Figure~\ref{fig:inter} depicts the joint intersectional distributions over age, gender and race of the faces generated by each model using the emotion-neutral prompt.
+To improve interpretability and reduce sparsity in age-related statistics, the age categories of 0–9, 10–19, and 20–39 are aggregated into a single \emph{young} category, ages 40–59 into a \emph{middle-aged} category, and ages 60 and above into an \emph{old} category.
+The gender (2 groups) and race (4 groups) categories are unchanged.
+With the collapsed 3-level age taxonomy, there are $2 \times 4 \times 3 = 24$ intersectional cells per model.

-As seen in the Figure, we observe a pronounced concentration of probability mass on a small subset of demographic combinations, leaving a large number of attribute combinations with little to no representation.
-Specifically, combinations involving young age groups dominate the generated outputs, whereas intersections associated with middle-aged and old categories are heavily under-represented.
-Despite the overall dominance of young age groups in the generated outputs, the intersection of young × female × Black exhibits near-zero representation in the outputs generated by most models.